grumply/purehs.org/static/authors/Sean_Hickman/author.md

-Sean Hickman lives in Wichita Falls, Texas and founded [alogram](alogram.com) and developed the Pure.hs framework.
+Sean Hickman lives in Wichita Falls, Texas and developed the Pure.hs framework.